nyguerrillagirl/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 68: December 3, 2024
+- The Data Visualization Workshop - Writing notes on Chapter 1

 ### Day 67: December 2, 2024
 - The Data Visualization Workshop - Writing notes on Chapter 1
   - organized reference material being used and edited my noted.
 I decided to remove my actual notes from git until done.